 How to Care for Your Essix Retainer

-“The day your braces are removed or the day you finish your last aligner set isn’t the day your work is done, unfortunately,” says Dr. Stosich.
+“The day your braces are removed or the day you finish your last aligner set isn’t the day your work is done, unfortunately,” says Dr. Spector.
 “The hardest part is over, but you still have to wear your retainer so that you can be sure your smile stays aligned properly.
 Our team at iDentity Orthodontics will work with you to help you understand the importance of wearing your retainer, how to care for it, and how and when to replace it.”

 So, why do you need a retainer once your braces are off?

 Retainers are important because they work to keep your new smile stabilized and prevent the teeth from trying to go back to their old locations.
 As your teeth move, the periodontal membrane and ligaments shift along with them.
 Your teeth loosen from their old locations and move through the bone to their new ones.
 Once they are in their new positions, new bone grows around them.
-This process of bone remodeling is important to secure your teeth in their new locations.
+Ther process of bone remodeling is important to secure your teeth in their new locations.
 And the retainer works to ensure the periodontal ligament can’t pull them back to their old locations before the bone has a chance to rebuild.

 Essix retainers look very similar to an Invisalign aligner.
 They are made of a clear plastic material and fit snugly over the teeth to hold the smile in its new alignment.
 The primary advantage of Essix retainers is that they are much more aesthetically pleasing.
 But, they can wear down over time so it is important to take proper care of the retainer and replace it as needed.